The European kitchen design is characterized by a unique and seamless blend of the old world and the contemporary.

 3. Mix Old and New Design Details

-When experimenting with European kitchen designs, you’re not restricted to one design pattern.
-The great thing about European kitchens is that old and contemporary do mix seamlessly.
+You’re not restricted to one design pattern when experimenting with European kitchen designs.
+The great thing about European kitchens is that old and contemporary mix seamlessly.

 How?

-Well, for instance, you can mix wood with marble, stainless steel, or glass.
-The kitchen appliances can be made from stainless steel, with the cabinetry featuring glass doors.
-Finally, you can seal this design with a wooden library ladder for reaching the upper cabinets.
+For instance, you can mix wood with marble, stainless steel, or glass.
+The kitchen appliances can be made from stainless steel, and the cabinetry can feature glass doors.
+Finally, you can seal this design with a wooden library ladder to reach the upper cabinets.

 You can even combine two-door styles in one cabinet.
-For instance, you can have full overlay drawer heads, coupled with inset doors.
-The drawer heads can have a unique profile shape.
-This can be a slight concave arc.
+For instance, you can fully overlay drawer heads and inset cabinet doors.
+The drawer heads can have a unique profile shape, such as a slight concave arc.
 The cabinet doors underneath can alternatively have inset heads.

 This mix and match can create breathtaking and unique results.